-Sorry to hear you have having probs with the fuel system Peter - I had lots of problems with mine too - tried quite a few different pumps and settled on the carter black - it's run really well for me, just needed to ensure the feedline to the pump showed little/no resistance and the pump did not need to re-prime - ie the fuel supply to the pump was continuous.Some days you are the dog . . . some days, you are the tree.
+Sorry to hear you have having probs with the fuel system Peter - I had lots of problems with mine too - tried quite a few different pumps and settled on the carter black - it's run really well for me, just needed to ensure the feedline to the pump showed little/no resistance and the pump did not need to re-prime - ie the fuel supply to the pump was continuous.Racing is the best way to convert money into noise.

 06-02-2012, 12:32 PM #40

 The Holley blue will re-prime yes, but even the tiniest of contaminants can upset the pump, causing fluctuations like described.

 I have worked on a vk with a 355 in it, that had dramas on several occasions before a decent fuel filter was installed.